-The New Paradigm is a roadmap for an implicit corporate governance and stewardship partnership between corporations and investors and asset managers to achieve sustainable long-term investment and growth rejects shareholder primacy and is instead premised on the idea that stakeholder governance and ESG are in the best interests of shareholders.
+The New Paradigm: A Roadmap for an Implicit Corporate Governance Partnership Between Corporations and Investors to Achieve Sustainable Long-Term Investment and Growth rejects shareholder primacy and is instead premised on the idea that stakeholder governance and ESG are in the best interests of shareholders.
 While it recognizes a pivotal role for boards of directors in harmonizing the interests of shareholders and other stakeholders, it also assumes that shareholders and other stakeholders have more shared objectives than differences-namely, they have the same basic interest in facilitating sustainable, long-term value creation.
 In this framework, the board of directors can exercise business judgment to implement the company's objectives, and the company and its shareholders engage on a regular basis to achieve mutual understanding and agreement as to corporate purpose, societal purpose and performance.
 Ultimately, the shareholders' power to elect the directors determines how any conflicts are resolved, if they are not resolved by engagement.
 However, since the company and its shareholders have the same fundamental objectives, there should be little room for activism and short-termism.

 The New Paradigm is premised on the idea that companies and shareholders can forge a meaningful and successful private-sector solution to attacks by short-term financial activists and the short-termism that significantly impedes long-term economic prosperity.
-It is not a contract and can be unilaterally modified.
 The framework of The New Paradigm is divided into three buckets: